 Competition Poomsae

-Poomsae forms a key component of training and is an important aspect of grading exams, but it can also be performed competitively.
+Poomsae forms a key part of Taekwondo training and grading, but it can also be performed competitively.
 Rules and competitions vary between styles and governing bodies, but poomsae competitions are usually available at club, national and international levels.
 The information on this page will give you an overview of the most common setups and scoring guidelines found in competitive poomsae, but please remember this may not be accurate for your particular style or association.
 If in doubt, please consult your instructor and the relevant governing body for your association.

 Depending on the competition you might choose your own pattern to perform, use the one for your current grade or one of the judges choosing.
 As well as individual patterns, some competitions will include categories for creative patterns, poomsae with a weapon, or synchronised patterns where you will perform with a partner or small team.